Mohamed Salah's post-match outburst leaves Liverpool with selection dilemma - Paper talk and football gossip

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW📺

-Former Liverpool striker Michael Owen has taken aim at Mohamed Salah for his fiery outburst following the Reds' dramatic 3-3 draw against Leeds on Saturday night.
+Former Liverpool striker Michael Owen has taken aim at Salah for his fiery outburst following the dramatic 3-3 draw against Leeds on Saturday night - Daily Mail.

-Mohamed Salah's Egypt national team boss Hossam Hassan has appeared to back the player by posting a picture of himself and the player on Instagram with a caption of "Always a symbol of determination and strength."
+Salah's Egypt national team boss, Hossam Hassan, has appeared to back the player by posting a picture of himself and the player on Instagram, captioned: "Always a symbol of determination and strength." - The Mirror.

-Jude Bellingham was left with a nasty cut to his eye during Real Madrid's defeat by Celta Vigo in LaLiga.
+Jude Bellingham was left with a nasty cut to his eye during Real Madrid's defeat by Celta Vigo in LaLiga - The Sun.

-Ben Stokes has warned his team that the England dressing room is no place for "weak men" and accused them of wilting under the intense mental pressure of Ashes cricket.
+Ben Stokes has warned his team that the England dressing room is no place for "weak men" and accused them of wilting under the intense mental pressure of Ashes cricket - The Telegraph.

 THE DAILY RECORD

-Wilfried Nancy insists he is 'not about losing or winning' after kicking off his Celtic reign with a 2-1 loss to Hearts.
+Wilfried Nancy insists he is 'not about losing or winning' after kicking off his Celtic reign with a 2-1 loss to Hearts - Daily Record.